Healthcare Cost Assistance

 Access the care you need to thrive.

-Carewell SEIU 503 Healthcare Cost Assistance benefits were established to help Oregon homecare and personal support workers afford individual healthcare plans when they could not get coverage through other means such as Oregon Health Plan or via another employer.
+Carewell SEIU 503 Healthcare Cost Assistance benefits help make individual healthcare plans affordable for Oregon homecare and personal support workers who can’t get coverage through other means.
+Examples of other means include the Oregon Health Plan, another employer or spousal coverage.

-This benefit is available to eligible homecare and personal support workers who have Medicare or who enroll in an approved plan through the Federal or a State-based Healthcare Marketplace.
-The Healthcare Cost Assistance benefit covers up to $6,190 of out-of-pocket expenses for claims covered by Medicare or your approved Marketplace plan in 2020; it also covers 100% of your net monthly premiums for your individual Marketplace plan, or for your Medicare premiums.
+This benefit is available to eligible homecare and personal support workers who have Medicare or who enroll in an approved plan through a health insurance Marketplace.
+The Healthcare Cost Assistance benefit covers up to $6,500 of out-of-pocket medical expenses for claims covered by Medicare or your approved Marketplace plan in 2021.
+It also covers 100% of your net monthly premiums for your individual Marketplace plan, or a portion of your Medicare premiums.

 Important Things to Know